String universality in ten dimensions: Introduction

 In the present work, we reconsider the simplest and most symmetric class of supergravity theories where string universality is in doubt, namely ${\cal N}=1$ supergravity in ten dimensions.
 Supersymmetry allows the addition of Yang-Mills fields in such theories, and cancellation of gravitational and gauge anomalies \cite{AlvarezGaume} requires the Green-Schwarz mechanism \cite{GreenSchwarz}.
 The only consistent choices of the gauge group $G$ without abelian factors, $G = SO(32)$ and $G = E_8 \times E_8$, are realized as the type I and heterotic limits of string theory.
 It has been noted that the gauge groups $G = U(1)^{496}$ and $G = E_8 \times U(1)^{248}$ satisfy some of the same conditions as the $SO(32)$ and $E_8 \times E_8$ cases \cite{GSW}, and therefore might appear to be consistent, anomaly-free theories.
 They are thus candidates for the swampland, since they have no known embedding into string theory.
 In \cite{Fiol} Fiol noted several properties of these theories, related to their moduli spaces and singularities under compactification, suggesting they cannot be embedded into a theory of quantum gravity.

 In this note, we demonstrate that these theories with abelian gauge group factors indeed cannot be consistent supersymmetric quantum theories of gravity.
 In brief, although the anomaly factorizes as needed for the Green-Schwarz mechanism, the abelian gauge fields do not participate in hexagon diagrams, so there are no abelian anomalies to cancel.
 Supersymmetry, however, requires a coupling of the $B$ field to the abelian gauge bosons of the form $BF^2$, just as in the non-abelian case.
 In using the $B$ field to cancel the gravitational and non-abelian gauge anomalies, the standard Green-Schwarz mechanism generates tree diagrams with external abelian gauge bosons of the form in Figure~\ref{f:diagram} with no associated anomaly.
 This corresponds to a breakdown of gauge invariance for theories with abelian factors.
-As a result, we find that ten dimensional supergravity theories appear to manifest string universality --- all consistent theories have string theory embeddings, and the 10D supergravity swampland is empty. {\bf Anomaly cancellation in non-abelian theories} We begin by reviewing Green-Schwarz anomaly cancellation for the purely non-abelian theories.
-The bosonic fields of ten-dimensional ${\cal N}=1$ supergravity plus super-Yang-Mills consist of a metric $G_{MN}$, the dilaton $\Phi$, a 2-form $B_2$ and the gauge field $A = A^a T^a$ with $T^a$ the generators of the gauge group.
-The action for these fields can be written as
+As a result, we find that ten dimensional supergravity theories appear to manifest string universality --- all consistent theories have string theory embeddings, and the 10D supergravity swampland is empty.